 All print files should use only CMYK colors (Cyan, Magenta, Yellow & Black), also referred to as four-color process:

 - While your computer monitor displays color in RGB (Red, Green & Blue), printers use different colors that don’t always match up to what you see on your screen.
-Your artwork may look fantastic on-screen in RGB, but send that design to print and you won’t be satisfied with the result.
+Your artwork may look fantastic on-screen in RGB, but send that design to print and you won’t always be satisfied with the result.
 If your document uses colors that need to be specifically matched, it’s recommended to request a hard-copy proof before we print the entire run.

 - Another great way to ensure color accuracy is to use Pantone (PMS) Spot Colors.
 These numbered color collections are based on a set of standards available to all commercial printers, and they give us a great baseline to match colors.
 Pantone swatch collections are included with most modern design software, and we have printed versions available for reference at our shop.
-Your company may already have specific Pantone colors approved for print use; if they are referenced in your branding guidelines, make sure to include the correct numbers in your artwork files or with your order details.
+Your company may already have specific Pantone colors designated for print use; if they are referenced in your branding guidelines, make sure to include the correct numbers in your artwork files or with your order details.

 Bleeds & Margins